apache/sedona/docs/api/flink/Function.md

 Introduction:

-Transform the Spatial Reference System / Coordinate Reference System of A, from SourceCRS to TargetCRS
+Transform the Spatial Reference System / Coordinate Reference System of A, from SourceCRS to TargetCRS For SourceCRS and TargetCRS, WKT format is also available since v1.3.1.

 !!!note
 By default, this function uses lat/lon order.
 You can use ==ST_FlipCoordinates== to swap X and Y.